Stealth technology: Principles

 Stealth technology (or LO for low observability) is not one technology.
 It is a set of technologies, used in combinations, that can greatly reduce the distances at which a person or vehicle can be detected; more so radar cross-section reductions, but also acoustic, thermal, and other aspects.

 Radar cross-section (RCS) reductions

 Almost since the invention of radar, various methods have been tried to minimize detection.
 Rapid development of radar during World War II led to equally rapid development of numerous counter radar measures during the period; a notable example of this was the use of chaff.
-Modern methods include Radar jamming and deception.
+Modern methods include radar jamming and deception.

-The term stealth in reference to reduced radar signature aircraft became popular during the late eighties when the Lockheed Martin F-117 stealth fighter became widely known.
+The term stealth in reference to reduced radar signature aircraft became popular during the late 1980s when the Lockheed Martin F-117 stealth fighter became widely known.
 The first large scale (and public) use of the F-117 was during the Gulf War in 1991.
 However, F-117A stealth fighters were used for the first time in combat during Operation Just Cause, the United States invasion of Panama in 1989.
+Stealth aircraft are often designed to have radar cross sections that are orders of magnitude smaller than conventional aircraft.
+The radar range equation meant that all else being equal, detection range is proportional to the fourth root of RCS; thus, reducing detection range by a factor of 10 requires a reduction of RCS by a factor of 10,000.